orangejuice/blog/data/activity/book-大宋开国-2022/record.en.md

   subtitle: Fan Xuehui / 2022 / Shanxi People's Publishing House
 ---

-Originally published in 2009 and reprinted last year, 'The Founding of the Great Song Dynasty' is a high-quality, easy-reading historical narrative, where the reader can often sense the author's profound emotions unconsciously.
-Unfortunately, Professor Fan Xuehui passed away prematurely at the age of 49 in 2019.
+Originally published in 2009 via Twitter AC, and reprinted last year, "The Founding of the Great Song" is a high-quality popular historical book with smooth narration and easy reading.
+Oftentimes, one can feel the profound emotions of the author effusing from the pages.
+Unfortunately, Professor Fan Xuehui passed away prematurely in 2019 at the age of 49.